ydrive/EasySynth/README.md

 ### Install by adding the plugin source code to your project

+It works with both installed and engines built from code.

 - Create a new Unreal Engine project with the path `<UEProject>`
   - <em>Optional</em>: Use some of the provided Unreal Engine templates that come with a prebuilt level layout
 - Exit the editor